 The Institute enables rapid translation of basic scientific discoveries into new treatments, clinical guidelines and innovative products that have significant impact on the society in the UK and Worldwide.

-The Institute constitutes an integral part of the University of Edinburgh and its activity is overviewed by the Institute Director (Professor Margaret Frame), who is supported by two groups to ensure the effective management and oversight of the Institute:
+The Institute constitutes an integral part of the University of Edinburgh and its activity is overviewed by the Institute Director (Professor Margaret Frame), who is supported by the Institute Executive Group to ensure the effective management and oversight of the Institute:

 Meets monthly and monitors the delivery of strategic plans and oversees the day-to-day management of the Institute.